Using Amazon Author Central and creating an Author page can make a big difference in your book sales.

 Create Your Author Central Amazon Account

 First, you’ll need to sign up for an Author Central account before you can make your Author Page.
-You must have a book for sale on Amazon to get an Author Central sales account.
+You must have a book for sale on Amazon to get an Author Central account.

 If you already have an Author Central Amazon account, you get a free pass to Step 2 – setting up your Author Page.